Our Newfoundland Ponies

 One of our smallest ponies at 11.2hh, Storm comes to us courtesy of Equine Rescue Inc, Bloomburg, NY.
 Being our Misty's old friend who also came from that rescue, they wanted Storm to have a "heritage home that is best suited for the Pony."

 As small and quiet as she is, Storm is the herd boss.
 She is no trouble but we notice no one gives her any either!
 Storm loves playing 'tag' and 'hide and go seek' with her favorite volunteer, Samantha.
 But Storm also loves helping children and adults in our Equine Assisted Learning program.
 Both she and Misty are our best EAL ponies.
-Storm had 2 foals; sadly, one died.
+Storm had had 2 foals; sadly, one died.
 We are unsure of the status of or whereabouts of her other foal, a mare.

 On July 22, 2019, Storm gave birth to a beautiful healthy colt, Cabot's Stormin' Sam.
 Sam was sired by Vinland's Cabot Chapman.